RoboTuan/FPAR/README.md

 We will perform this kind of recognition on the [GTEA61](http://cbs.ic.gatech.edu/fpv/) dataset using the [Ego-RNN](https://github.com/swathikirans/ego-rnn) as a staring point.
 Subsequently, we will move beyond this two-stream network and try other approaches with a self supervised auxiliary pretext motion segmentation task.

 ## Ego-RNN
 This kind of networks has two different branches.
 The RGB branch consists in a *resnet34* and a *conv-LSTM*.
-The motion branch instead has only the *resnet34*.
+The motion branch instead has only the *resnet34* and exploits the warp flow.
 After a separate training, we fined tune both branches with a joint training.
 We want the network to discriminate among regions that are relevant to the action, so an attetion mechanism is build upon the class activation maps (*CAMs*) with the weights of the fully connected layer of the *resnet34* and the *conv-LSTM* of the RBG branch with those features.